Culture, New Testament, Old Testament

 This is a key point to understand.
 Slavery in the NT world was not contingent upon your ethnicity.
 People from every nation could be slaves.
 Initially slaves were made of conquered peoples, and then the children of those slaves continued the line of slaves.

-2. In the NT world, slavery did not hinder one’s social status (for the most part).
+2. In the NT world, a slaves social status was unhindered (for the most part).

 Slaves were encouraged to be educated, and it was not uncommon for slaves to have education that exceeded their masters so as to be entrusted with being caretakers of everything on the estate.
 Slaves were often entrusted with important tasks of government business, education, scribal activities, etc. In addition, slaves were allowed to gather together, socialize, and own other slaves themselves.